New Bong Escape Hydropower Project: Hydrology and technical details

-A concrete lined Head-race channel is used to convey the water from Bong Pond to Powerhouse.
-The Project does not involve the construction of a dam or reservoir nor does it affect the existing water management regimes.
-It withdraws water released from the existing Mangla Dam and returns that water to the main stem of the Jhelum River through a 7.5 km long tailrace constructed in a sub-channel of the River Jhelum.
-The Project does not affect upstream or downstream hydrology of the Jhelum River due to its run of the river nature and is having positive environmental and social impacts.
+A concrete lined Head-race channel is used to convey the water from Bong Pond to power house.
+The project does not involve the construction of a dam or reservoir nor does it affect the existing water management regimes.
+It withdraws water released from the existing Mangla Dam and returns that water to the main stem of the Jhelum River through a 7.5 km long tailrace constructed in a sub-channel of the Jhelum River.
+The project does not affect upstream or downstream hydrology of the Jhelum River due to its run of the river nature and is having positive environmental and social impacts.

-Energy generated through the four 21 MW low head high efficiency Kaplan bulb turbines, housed in a semi submerged powerhouse complex, is evacuated through an in-out connecting arrangement with the double circuit 132 kVA Mangla/Kharian transmission line, which passes over the Project site.
+Energy generated through the four 21 MW low head high efficiency Kaplan Bulb turbines, housed in a semi submerged powerhouse complex, is evacuated through an in-out connecting arrangement with the double circuit 132 kVA Mangla/Kharian transmission line, which passes over the Project site.
 No right-of-way acquisition was needed since connection facility has been built within the Project site.

-The Project uses the water being discharged from the upstream existing hydropower plant (1,000 MW Mangla Hydroelectric Power Station) located at Mangla Dam.
+The project uses the water being discharged from the upstream existing hydropower plant (1,070 MW Mangla Hydroelectric Power Station) located at Mangla Dam.
 The raising of Mangla Dam has been completed recently by the Pakistan’s Water and Power Development Authority (WAPDA), and will result in increase in the storage capacity of the Mangla Dam (“Mangla Dam Raise Project”).
 The Mangla Dam Raise Project will provide better regulated water to the Project.

 Noteworthy achievements

-Pakistan's first Independent hydropower Plant (IPP), it was awarded Middle East Renewable Deal of the Year 2009 by Euromoney.
-New Bong Escape was also the first Hydropower Project in Pakistan/AJ&K to be registered as a Clean Development Mechanism (CDM) project by CDM Executive Board under the United Nations Framework Convention on Climate Change on January 31, 2009.
+Pakistan's first Independent Hydropower Plant (IPP), it was awarded Middle East Renewable Deal of the Year 2009 by Euromoney.
+New Bong Escape was also the first Hydropower Project in Pakistan / AJ&K to be registered as a Clean Development Mechanism (CDM) project by CDM Executive Board under the United Nations Framework Convention on Climate Change on January 31, 2009.